Yingjia-Wan/HalluScore/README.md

 # HalluScore

-This repository contains code for HalluScore, a holistic factuality metric on **factual precision** and **factual density** of long-form generations.
-The evaluation pipeline consists of three steps: (1) `claim extraction`, (2) `evidence collection`, and (3) `claim verification`.
+HalluScore is a holistic factuality evaluation metric of long-form generations, focusing on two dimensions of facuality: **factual precision** and **factual density**.
+The evaluation pipeline follows the decompose-then-verify framework which consists of three steps: (1) `claim extraction`, (2) `evidence collection`, and (3) `claim verification`.
+However, HalluScore offers the following major features addressing several pain points:

-- The evidence colletion step involves searching and scraping from the open web, and is performed with Jina Search.
-Get the free API key [here](https://jina.ai/reader).
-Alternatively, you can replace it with your own searching API and scraping tools in [/halluscore/web_search_API.py](/halluscore/web_search_API.py).
+- **Efficient**: HalluScore adds a simple 'pre-verificatoin' task to the `claim extraction` stage during the LLM extractor's generation, drastically improving the compute efficiency and high token usages.
+This also lifts the burden of requirements for time-consuming and menually engineered claim revisions.
+In addition, asynchronous multi-step processing are implemented to optmize the pipeline efficiency.
+- **Uncertainty Checking**: To systematically curb the LLM-as-judge's overconfidence during pre-verification and `claim verification`, HalluScore calibrates a *token-logprob-based threshold* as a proxy for uncertainty checking, so as to automatically check the validity of each verification label.
+- **Domain-Agnostic**: HalluScore is applicable to all QA/non-QA generations (e.g., knowledge-based QA, story-writing, reasoning), and can especially cater to evaluating long-form generation.
+[TO ADD]
+- **Reliable**: By collecting and scraping *document-level long-context evidence* from the open web, HalluScore enables a more powerful *retrieval-augmented verifier* equipped with a dynamic and rich search-augmented knowledge source, addressing the frequent issues of irrelevant evidence/inconclusive verification.
+The long-context evidene can also provide the verifier with the reference source to justify its verification by locating relevant texts, offering more transparency to the decompose-then-verify evaluation framework.
+- **Factual Precision vs. Factual Density**:

+*Under-Construction Note:* The repo currently provides a easy-to-run metric tool for factuality evaluation of any QA generation.
+Feel free to try it out.
+More details about score calculation, benchmark results, and human evaluation will be provided later.

 ## Repository Structure
 ```